Home > Leisure & Activities > Getting Kids Involved in Making Compost

 If you’re going to get children enthused about composting, then making it into a regular activity is a good idea.

 In order to collect household waste, such as vegetable peelings, egg shells or toilet rolls, you could put a small compost bucket by the back door and ask children to put things into it as they become available.
-They can be taken up to the compost heap and emptied into it as and when, or you could wait until the bucket is full and all add it in at the weekend.

 Ideally, the compost bin ingredients do need to be mixed in regularly and this is something kids could jointly do with parents.